 Jeroen Schipper is also responsible for the annual Hâck The Hague event, where ethical hackers are invited to hack the live systems of the municipality of The Hague, with the goal to test the digital infrastructure of the Municipality and its suppliers for vulnerabilities.

 Pieter Jansen is a passionate cybersecurity specialist and CEO & founder of Cybersprint.
 With his experience as an ethical hacker and security manager, Pieter has worked on both the ‘offense’ and ‘defense’ side of cybersecurity.
 Pieter saw new possibilities in developing a platform to automatically map the attack surface of organisations.
 He started his own company, driven by his ambition ‘to make the digital world more secure’.
 His motto "Defense is hard, offense is easy" forms the base of the Cybersprint platform.

 Contestants compete for 12 prizes ranging from €500-€2000 available in four different categories:

 As the international city of Peace & Justice, cybersecurity remains crucial to the municipality of The Hague.
 With regular internal and external assessments, we’re constantly working on our digital security.
 The Responsible Disclosure aims to better protect the city’s residents, companies and systems by mitigating vulnerabilities.
 People who report such vulnerabilities via the Responsible Disclosure policy are allegeable to receive a reward.

-Hâck The Hague helps to map and assess the municipality’s digital footprint, a necessary step in strengthening the cyber-resilience.
+Hâck The Hague helps to map and assess the municipality’s attack surface, a necessary step in strengthening the cyber-resilience.
 In addition, it contributes to raising awareness among residents, entrepreneurs and employees about digital security.
-Hackers discovered 102 vulnerabilities during last year’s edition, most of which have since been resolved.
+Hackers discovered 102 vulnerabilities in the 2019 edition, most of which have since been resolved.